Reducing the Cost of Tenant Turnover in the UK

 Tenant turnover quietly eats into landlord margins.
 Each move-out triggers lost rent, cleaning and repair costs, marketing effort, admin time, and the ongoing risk of extended voids.

-1. Quantifying the Cost of Tenant Turnover in the UK
+1. Quantifying the Cost of Tenant Turnover

 • Refurbishment & cleaning: Touch-ups, minor repairs, compliance checks.